A traditional rum and fruit cake for celebrations. Pair it with a good port wine for that holiday feel!

 Parchment/ baking paper to line base of cake tin

-- Boil the dry fruits and nuts in a pan for 7 minutes
+- Boil the dry fruits and nuts in the rum for 7 minutes

 - Remove and let it soak for 3 hours